derick009-web/ML-PROJECTS/README.md

 Hi,I'm DERICK DENNIS, a ML enthusiast trying to to learn about  cybersecurity and artificial intelligence and to dive deeper into thw world of AI.
-This is a ML project for predicting house price using Linear Regression ML algorithm
+This is a ML project for predicting house price using Linear Regression ML algorithm.
+In future i want to do more projects based on AI field